roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Include the name of the current lexicon (e.g., "Not a valid word in NWL23")

 ### 6.2 Success Messages
-- Show after each valid word entry
+- Show after all words have been identified or when the round ends
 - Provide positive reinforcement and encourage continued play

 ### 6.3 End-of-Round Summary